team-earth/data/un-lonely-nova-scotia/README.md

 - **`un-lonely-nova-scotia-resources.json`** contains detailed entries for those resources, matched by ID.
   This allows separation of structure and content, enabling easier reuse, updating, and visualization.

-- **`../jsonl/un-lonely-nova-scotia.jsonl`** *(New)* provides the same resource data in a more efficient format:
-  - One resource per line for streaming
-  - Standardized schema with nested contact information
-  - Enhanced metadata with auto-generated tags
-  - 90% memory reduction for large-scale processing

 Together, they allow both human readers and software tools (including AI) to navigate from high-level goals down to detailed real-world programs — or vice versa.